 What is the problem with the current law?

-To prove direct discrimination in Queensland, you need to show you were treated less favourably (worse) than someone else who did not have the same protected attribute as you, known as comparator.
+To prove direct discrimination in Queensland, you need to show you were treated less favourably (worse) than someone else who did not have the same protected attribute as you, known as a comparator.
 The comparator is a real or hypothetical person who would be treated better in the same or similar circumstances.
 In most anti-discrimination cases, a comparator is complicated and difficult to establish and construct.
 This is a barrier for many people to accessing justice.

 The test is also legally complex because of the way the legislation is currently drafted.
 Cases that seem quite straightforward can be tied up in complex legal processes for a very long time.
 The biggest arguments are about whether the comparator in any given situation would also have some of the same features as the person with the protected attribute when the features also exist in the wider population.
 For example, a Māori man might have moko (a cultural tattoo) on his face, but some other people who are not Māori also have face tattoos.
 If a Māori man is asked to leave a restaurant because of his tattoo, clearly you should compare the treatment of him to someone who is not Māori.
 But if he brings a complaint under the current law, he might have to deal with a lengthy argument about whether that other non-Māori person (the comparator) also had a tattoo on their face and if so, would that other person have been treated the same way.
 In 2016, the Queensland Court of Appeal had to decide if the comparator for a deaf person also could not communicate in spoken English.